deeppadmani/deeppadmani/README.md

 ###

 <p align="left">I am a highly qualified and accomplished professional with a track record of success in the product-based software and technology sector.
-At this time, I am looking to further my expertise by pursuing a Master of Science in Computer Engineering from The University of Texas at Dallas.<br><br>I'm enthusiastic to use my knowledge of cutting-edge technologies, such as machine learning, artificial intelligence, embedded software development, and the Internet of Things, to lead effective research and development activities in the software sector.
+At this time,  I have earned a Master of Science in Computer Engineering from The University of Texas at Dallas.<br><br>I'm enthusiastic to use my knowledge of cutting-edge technologies, such as machine learning, artificial intelligence, embedded software development, and the Internet of Things, to lead effective research and development activities in the software sector.
 I am sure that I can significantly contribute to the development and success of any firm by utilizing my technical expertise and capacity to work well with cross-functional teams.</p>

 ###